aeonSolutions/aeonlabs-open-science-Smart-Asphalt-Roads-Project/README.md

 # Smart Asphalt Roads Project

 I've started preliminary work on my future project in the area of "self-sensing asphalt" for smart roads and highways.
 The very first task is to understand embedded wireless radio transmission into the surface of the asphalt road itself.
+To continue reading about this project go [here](https://github.com/aeonSolutions/aeonlabs-open-science-Smart-Asphalt-Roads-Project/wiki).

 <br>